Displaying Source Code(s)

 it, execute different paths.
 Ex: IF, EVALUATE

-Compiler Directive Directs the compiler to take specific action during
+Compiler Directive Directs the compiler to take specific action

 compilation.Ex: COPY SKIP EJECT